dmitry-ivanov/laravel-console-logger/README.md

 }
 ```

-You'll get the fatal error - the traits conflict, because of both of these traits are overriding `initialize` method:
+You'll get the traits conflict, because both of those traits are overriding the `initialize()` method:
 > If two traits insert a method with the same name, a fatal error is produced, if the conflict is not explicitly resolved.

-Override `initialize` method by yourself, and initialize traits in required order:
+To fix that - override the `initialize()` method and resolve the conflict:

 ```php
 class ExampleCommand extends Command